privacore/helppages-findx/en/privacycontrol/socialtracking.md

 1. Click on the Findx Privacy Control icon.
 2. Under the **Protection** tab, there is a section for the two most popular social trackers.
 Click on the slider toggles to disable these social media trackers (they'll turn red).

+To be doubly protected, you can also stop social sites from setting third-party cookies.

+1. Click on the Findx Privacy Control icon.
+2. Under the **Cookies** tab, click on the **Prevent cross-site tracking** toggle button so that it is green.